How Much Does It Cost to Remove a Tree?

 Factors in Calculating the Cost to Remove a Tree

+While the average cost to remove a tree is $750, there are a number of factors that can affect what a homeowner will pay.
 A tree service company can quickly identify any tricky situations that would make tree removal challenging or hazardous.
 In some cases, the tree is located too close to a home or fence, which means extra care is needed.
 Trees with smaller diameters or shorter trunks are often less costly to remove than large, old trees.

 The diameter of a tree is another primary factor in tree removal cost.
 The diameter is measured at chest height or approximately 4.5 feet from the ground.
 Trees with thicker trunks need to be cut into smaller pieces after they’ve been felled.
 Short, thick trees could take longer to cut down than tall, skinny trees.

 Some trees grow with a complex branch system that makes removal complicated.
 Tall, thin trees like aspens can’t support the weight of a person, so extra equipment is needed to reach the top of the tree safely.
 Thick, dense trees like pine trees can take longer to remove due to their size.
 The cost to remove different tree species is explored in more detail in a section below.

 Dead trees or trees in poor condition due to rot or disease may need special attention to prevent an accident during removal.
 Sometimes dead trees are less costly to remove because they are hollow and not as heavy, and this can cost between $400 to $900.
 On the other hand, sometimes supports are needed to prevent the tree from falling while being cut, and ladders or electric lifts could be required if the tree cannot be safely climbed.
 Multiple trunks, weak branches, and cavities indicate a need for extra precautions during tree removal.
 These more complex projects may be more costly.